JordiBolibar/ALPGM/README.md

     <br><br>
     Two main models can be chosen for the SMB simulations:
     <br><br>
-    <b>Deep Artificial Neural Network</b>: A deep ANN, also know as deep learning, is a nonlinear statistical model capable of finding complex patters in data.
-This approach represents an improvement with
+    <b>Deep Artificial Neural Network</b>: A deep ANN, also know as deep learning, is a complex nonlinear statistical model optimized by gradient descent.
+The SMB ANN models are trained with the glacier_neural_network_keras.py script in the scripts folder.
+ALPGM comes with already trained glacier-wide SMB models which can be used for multiple spatiotemporal simulations.
+Sample weights can be used in order to balance SMB datasets to better represent extreme values.
+As explained in Bolibar et al. (2020), this comes at the cost of a RMSE/variance tradeoff.
-    respect to classical linear methods, such as multiple linear regression.
-They allow the use of sample weights in order to balance the training dataset to give equal importance to all the sample values.
-This can help the ANN to better simulate extreme SMB values, thus increasing the explained variance of the model (r<sup>2</sup>) at the cost of sacrificing the overall accuracy of the model (RMSE).
 In order to use it for simulations, choose the "ann_weights" or "ann_no_weights" models in alpgm_interface.py
     <br><br>
     <b>Lasso</b>: The Lasso (Least absolute shrinkage and selection operator) (Tibshirani, 1996), is a shrinkage method which attempts to overcome the shortcomings of the simpler step-wise and all-possible regressions.
 	In these two classical approaches, predictors are discarded in a discrete way, giving subsets of variables which have the lowest prediction error.
 However, due to its discrete selection, these different subsets can exhibit high variance,